Ambusy/SayAloud/README.md

 This app allows to verify the input process, by reading out loud the text such that one sees the scan fullscreen and there is a small control panel in a corner.

 To install download the files en subfolders.
 The app depends on the installation of the compiled Windows version of the eSpeak package (actually) on https://espeak.sourceforge.net/download.html.
+On installation choose the language you need, Dutch is nl and nl-nl.
 On the first call of the app you have to indicate the folder where espeak.exe is found.
 Usually espeak/command_line.

-In de Voorbeeld folder you find an example in Dutch.
-The rules folder coniains some examples.
+In de Voorbeeld folder you find an complete example in Dutch.
+The rules folder contains some example rules.

 --------------------------------------------------------------------------------------------------------------------